Psychometric Tests: Everything You Need to Know

 • Different types of personality tests

-What actually are Psychometric Tests?
+What are Psychometric Tests?

-What problems do Psychometric Assessments solve?
+What problems do psychometric assessments solve?

-What types of Psychometric Assessment are there?
+What types of Psychometric Assessments are there?

 They fundamentally break down into two key aspects: Aptitude/Competency tests and Personality Tests.